ngoodger/nle-language-wrapper/README.md

 ```

 ## Manual play
-To directly interact with an NLE or MiniHack environment run the following script.
+A script is provided select an NLE or MiniHack task and directly interact with an environment.
 ```
 python -m nle_language_wrapper.scripts.play
 ```

 ## Agent

-There is a [Sample Factory](https://github.com/alex-petrenko/sample-factory) based agent included achieving 730 reward after 1B frames.
-This agent uses a small transformer model to encode the language observations for the policy model and value function model.
+An included [Sample Factory](https://github.com/alex-petrenko/sample-factory) based agent achieves 730 reward after 700M frames.
+This agent uses a small transformer model to encode the language observations for the policy and value function models.
 The algorithm used is Asynchronous Proximal Policy Optimization (APPO) described in [Sample Factory: Egocentric 3D Control from Pixels at 100000 FPS with Asynchronous Reinforcement Learning](https://arxiv.org/abs/2006.11751v2).

 ![Reward Curves](media/reward_curves.png?raw=true)

 ### Hardware Requirements
-The default configuration was tested on an Nvidia 3090 with 24Gbyte and a Ryzen 1700 CPU.
-Training runs at approximately 5k/FPS.
-To train on less GPU memory a smaller model could be configured, or a smaller max token length or batch size could be used.
+The default configuration was tested on an Nvidia 3090 with 24Gbyte RAM and a Ryzen 1700 CPU.
+Training runs at approximately 4k/FPS.
+To train on a GPU with less RAM a smaller model could be configured, or a smaller max token length, or batch size could be used.
+These parameters can be passed when running the training script `nle_language_wrapper/agents/sample_factory/train.py`, e.g.
 ```
-    --transformer_hidden_size" (default=64)
+    --transformer_hidden_size 64
-    --transformer_hidden_layers" (default=2)
+    --transformer_hidden_layers 2
-    --transformer_attention_heads (default=2)
+    --transformer_attention_heads 2
-    --max_token_length (default=256)
+    --max_token_length 256
-    --batch_size (default=1024)
+    --batch_size 1024
 ```

 ### Running the agent
-There is a pre-trained agent included with the project.
+The pre-trained agent checkpoints are included in the `train_dir`.
+Clone the repository and run the following script to test it.
 ```
 python nle_language_wrapper/agents/sample_factory/enjoy.py \
 --env nle_language_env \